mattdahlseid/classic-arcade-game/README.md

 * Play the game

 ## How to Play
-* Move the player with the arrow keys
+* Move the player with the arrow keys or WASD keys
 * Cross the stone road while avoiding enemy bugs
 * Player has three lives and loses one life for each collision with an enemy bug
 * 100 points are added to the score when the player safely reaches the water